clovisbernard/statefile-secure/README.md

 ## 📌 Verifying Replication
 - Check the S3 bucket in the AWS Console to confirm replication status.
-- Delete the statefile in `us-east-1` and verify if it's replicated in `us-east-2`.
+- Delete the statefile in `us-east-1` and verify if it's still backup in `us-east-2`.
 - Verify the DynamoDB table for state locking.
 - Use the AWS CLI to list objects in the replicated bucket:
 ```bash